 Quiet Cast Iron Soil Pipe vs. Noisy Polyvinyl Chloride (PVC) Pipe.
 Cast Iron is known as the “QUIET” piping system due to its intrinsic properties along with separation of the pipe and fittings by the use of a gasket or coupling resulting in a highly effective system and quieter classroom environment.
 PVC used in waste systems can be noisy and annoying, and detrimental to the learning environment.

 Sustainable vs. Chemically Manufactured Plastic Piping.
-Cast Iron pipe is GREEN as it’s made from at least 95-percent post-consumer scrap metal and is 100-percent recyclable at the end of service life.
+Cast Iron pipe is GREEN as it’s made from nearly 95-percent post-consumer scrap metal and is 100-percent recyclable at the end of service life.
 Plastic starts as a petroleum product and is manufactured using chemicals.